Joint Health: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The honest assessment: supplements can meaningfully reduce joint pain and may slow progression, but they cannot reverse structural damage.
-For moderate to severe osteoarthritis, they are best used alongside exercise (the single most effective intervention), weight management, and medical treatment as needed.
+Supplements can meaningfully reduce joint pain and may slow progression, but they cannot reverse structural damage.

 Key Takeaways